DoranLyong/Generative-Deep-Learning-Code-in-Pytorch/README.md

 - [ ] Chapter 9: The Future of Generative Modeling
 - [ ] Chapter 10: Conclusion

+## Additional pieces I added for you
+Part 1: Introduction to Generative Deep Learning
+- .py training files for all training
+- 04_01_gan_camel_analysis.ipynb

 ## requirements.txt

 I will update the requirements.txt after I finish all the examples.
 For now, just run pip install or conda install on dependencies you need!